Infineon/TARGET_KIT_XMC72_EVK/README.md

 Components:
 * Device specific category reference (e.g.: CAT1) - This component, enabled by default, pulls in any device specific code for this board.
+* BSP_DESIGN_MODUS - This component, enabled by default, is provided for backwards compatibility with some middleware libraries.
+Both it and the corresponding component CUSTOM_DESIGN_MODUS are no longer used for controlling configurator generated code.

 Defines:
 * CYBSP_WIFI_CAPABLE - This define, disabled by default, causes the BSP to initialize the interface to an onboard wireless chip if it has one.